-If you are looking for a no bake Biscoff cheesecake that is like no other, you’ve found it.
+If you are looking for a Lotus Biscoff cheesecake that is like no other, you’ve found it.

-I thought long and hard about how I wanted my biscoff cheesecake to turn out and eventually decided that the sweetly-spiced caramel notes of Biscoff needed to be enhanced with sweet, heady vanilla and lifted with the cutting tang of fresh raspberries.
+I thought long and hard about how I wanted my no bake Biscoff cheesecake to turn out and eventually decided that the sweetly-spiced caramel notes of the Biscoff cookies and spread needed to be enhanced with sweet, heady vanilla and lifted with the cutting tang of fresh raspberries.

 Here are a few more reasons to make this no bake Biscoff cheesecake:

-- there’s bags of flavour and although it’s sweet, this cheesecake is not too sweet – that’s thanks to the raspberries
+- Although it’s sweet, this cheesecake is not too sweet – that’s thanks to the raspberries.

 Essentially, if you are looking for a fashionable Biscoff cheesecake without delivering overkill on that namesake flavour, this is it.